traefik/traefik/docs/content/routing/providers/docker.md

 !!! warning "Conflicts in Declaration"

     If you declare multiple middleware with the same name but with different parameters, the middleware fails to be declared.

-More information about available middlewares in the dedicated [middlewares section](../../middlewares/overview.md).

 ### TCP